 PNC also offers term loans specifically for financing your business’s vehicles, structured similarly to an equipment financing product.

 So if you need to buy cars, vans, or trucking equipment, this PNC small business loan might help you cover that steep price tag.
 With a Business Vehicle Loan, you can finance up to 100% of your business’s new vehicles, and up 80% for any used vehicles you purchase.

-A Business Vehicle Loan comes at a maximum amount of $250,000 and a maximum term of 60 months.
+A business auto loan from PNC comes at a maximum amount of $250,000 and a maximum term of 60 months.
 You’ll have a fixed interest rate on a Business Vehicle Loan, but the exact rate you get will depend on the type of equipment you’re purchasing and the creditworthiness of the business’s owners.

 The next type of PNC small business loan to consider is their business line of credit.
 And just like their term loans, PNC offers a lot of different line of credit products.